 FOR PROPOSED NEW OR INCREASED SPECIAL ASSESSMENTS

-A. INTRODUCTION
+I. INTRODUCTION

-The following guidelines (these “Assessment Balloting Guidelines”) will govern the preparation, distribution, return, handling and tabulation of assessment ballots in any proceeding of the City of Newport Beach (the “City”) in which the City Council is considering a proposed new or increased special assessment.
-These Assessment Balloting Guidelines are intended to assure compliance with the provisions of Section 4 of Article XIIID of the California Constitution (“Section 4”) and Section 53753 of the California Government Code (“Section 53753”) and to improve understanding of the Assessment Balloting Guidelines by affected property owners and other interested persons.
+The following guidelines (these “Assessment Balloting Guidelines”) shall govern the preparation, distribution, return, handling and tabulation of assessment ballots in any proceeding of the City of Newport Beach (the “City”) in which the City Council is considering a proposed new or increased special assessment.
+These Assessment Balloting Guidelines are intended to assure compliance with the provisions of California Constitution Article XIIID Section 4 (“Section 4”) and California Government Code Section 53753 (“Section 53753”) and to improve understanding of the Assessment Balloting Guidelines by affected property owners and other interested persons.

 While these Assessment Balloting Guidelines seek to provide general guidance to the City Clerk and to anticipate situations which may arise, the City Clerk is granted discretion to exercise judgment and to seek further guidance from the City Attorney and bond counsel for the Assessment District in question before determining how to proceed in the event circumstances arise which are not expressly provided for in these Assessment Balloting Guidelines.